-A pop-picking look at how the UK entries and contest winners have fared in the British pop charts.
+A quick pop-picking look at how the UK entries and contest winners have fared in the British pop charts.
 Where shaded, the UK and the winner were the same!
 NB.
-For this purpose the top 75 is regarded as the cut-off point even though further positions may be published as this was the length of the published chart for most of the period concerned.
+We are now using the top 100 as the cut-off point (even when only the top 75 was published at the time).

 |1956||Lys Assia||X||No Entry||n/a|

 |1962||Isabelle Aubret||X||Ronnie Carroll||46|

 |1967||Sandie Shaw||1||Sandie Shaw||1|